(Photo from http://nadiahashimi.com)

 Women LEAD: Why does women’s empowerment matter to you?

-Women LEAD: Can you talk about one woman who has impacted you in your life?
+Women LEAD: Can you talk about one woman who has impacted your life?

-Women LEAD: Are there websites or books that are inspiring you right now about gender equality?
+Women LEAD: Are there books, films, websites that are currently inspiring you about gender equality and women’s empowerment?

 Nadia Hashimi: The good news is there are a lot of motivating resources out there.
 I’m a big fan of the Mighty Girl website.
 They have a fantastic collection of resources for parents of young girls from Halloween costume ideas to books and spotlights on girls making an impact on their world.
 I loved Margaret Atwood’s book, The Handmaid’s Tale, because in it she created a shocking world where women are reduced to vessels of child bearing.
 They are barely people.
 When we look at what’s happening in some corners of the world, Atwood’s Gilead becomes less far-fetched.
 In the movie world, I watch films with a more critical eye now.
 I enjoy films that don’t portray all females as weak, bikini-clad maidens waiting for a knight in shining armor to save them.
 I like bold, three dimensional women since that’s a better reflection of our reality.
 I love advocates like Amy Poehler because she shows us, with a funny and accessible voice, that women can be successful, should speak up for themselves and should not think of feminism as a dirty word.
 I loved when she said about women who renounce feminism: “That’s like someone being like, ‘I don’t really believe in cars, but I drive one every day and I love that it gets me places and makes life so much easier and faster and I don’t know what I would do without it.’”